Exterior renovation in Nevada City

 Hardening a Nevada City home within historic constraints

-Nevada City's forest-embedded parcels carry high wildfire exposure.
-We specify Class A non-combustible fiber cement and harden eaves, soffits, vents, and ground-to-wall transitions, while selecting profiles and trim that satisfy the historic district's character expectations — the craft here is doing both at once.
-We document assemblies to support defensible-space efforts.
+These forest-embedded parcels carry high wildfire exposure, so we specify Class A non-combustible fiber cement and harden the vulnerable transitions — eaves, soffits, vents, and the ground-to-wall zone where embers collect.
+The craft is doing that while choosing profiles and trim that satisfy the historic district's character expectations rather than fighting them.
+We document the assemblies we install so the work supports a homeowner's broader defensible-space and hardening efforts; we won't overstate what cladding alone achieves.

 Recommended materials for Nevada City

-Non-combustible fiber cement in genuinely period-appropriate profiles and trim is the recommendation for Nevada City — it preserves the Victorian character while delivering the Class A fire performance the forested terrain demands.
-We advise against combustible cladding here despite its historic precedent, given the exposure.
+Non-combustible fiber cement in genuinely period-appropriate profiles and trim is the recommendation — it preserves the Victorian read while delivering the Class A performance the forested terrain demands.
+Despite the historic precedent for wood, we advise against combustible cladding here given the exposure.
+High-UV factory finishes hold color through the long dry summers, and the lap and trim sizing can be specified to match the original millwork closely enough to keep the home honest to its era.

 What an exterior project costs in Nevada City

-Nevada City projects carry premium scope: exacting period-sensitive trim and detailing, fire-hardening scope, steep and forested access, and substantial substrate and dry-rot discovery on very old homes.
-We assess on site and provide a written, itemized estimate; the historic craftsmanship and hardening detail carry the value.
+Cost here is driven by exacting period-sensitive trim and detailing, the fire-hardening scope, steep and forested access that complicates staging, and substantial substrate and dry-rot discovery on very old homes.
+Downtown lots are tight and sloped, which limits where material and lifts can go.
+We assess on site and provide a written, itemized estimate; on a historic Nevada City home the craftsmanship and the hardening detail are where the value sits, and your written estimate governs.

 Our process in Nevada City